 As you can observe, recruiters get a snapshot of your profile.

-Also, as you learned from Sanjay’s comment, and as I know from my executive search experience, recruiters don’t always look at your full profile.
+Also, as you learned from Sanjay’s comment, and as I know from my executive search experience, they don’t always look at your full profile.

-Thus, you have to optimize the 10 aspects of your profile that display in the Recruiter screenshot:
+Thus, you have to optimize the 10 fields of your profile that display in the Recruiter screenshot:

 1. Your Profile Picture